Runnable/docs/services/databases/_posts/2016-12-12-how-to-clone-your-local-database-for-use-on-runnable.md

 ---

 ### MySQL
-* Take a dump of your MySQL database.
-The following command will dump the contents of your database to a `sql` file.
+* Take a dump of your MySQL Database.
+The following command will dump the contents of your Database to a `sql` file.
   > Note the use of `-u mysql` and `-p`.
 This will prompt you for your password, the default being `mysql`.
   You will have to authorize the mysqldump command with whichever custom credentials you have set.